ITT-25/assignment-03-activity-recognition-realdegrees/README.md

 # Gathering Training Data

 > ⚠️ The DIPPID android app sometimes becomes unresponsive after the phone's screen goes to sleep and has to be restarted.
-If the data gathering process does not react to button presses it is not an issue with this program but with the DIPPID android app!
+If the data gathering process does not react to button presses it is not an issue with this program but with the DIPPID android app.
+Restart the android app to continue.

 ```sh
 python gather_data.py --sets 5 --duration 10 --activitiy "rowing" --prefix "name"